rokubop/roku-talon-shared/README.md

-# Roku Tools (WIP)
+# roku-talon-shared

-This is a set of tools and scripts to help you play games, build UIs, make complex swappable parrot configs easily.
+This is shared set of Talon tools and scripts to help you play games, build UIs, make complex swappable parrot configs easily.
 WIP.

 ## Features
 | Feature | Description | README |